fnproject/tutorials/FlowSaga/README.md

 Then we can deploy and run the new function in the same way:

     fn deploy --app travel --local

     fn call travel /trip < sample-payload.json

-<span class="figcaption_hack">Retries of the car cancellation happening on the right of the graph</span>
+Here we can see retries of the car cancellation happening on the right of the graph.

 ## Summary